fbpx

 One common application for futures relates to the U.S. stock market.
 Someone wanting to hedge exposure to stocks may short-sell a futures contract on the Standard & Poor’s 500.
 If stocks fall, he makes money on the short, balancing out his exposure to the index.
 Conversely, the same investor may feel confident in the future and buy a long contract – gaining a lot of upside if stocks move higher.

-WHAT IS N A FUTURES CONTRACT?
+WHAT IS A FUTURES CONTRACT?

 Futures contracts, which you can readily buy and sell in exchanges, are standardized.
 Each futures contract will typically specify all the different contract parameters: